 Education

-Teachers use contingent reinforcement to encourage student performance.
+Teachers often use contingent reinforcement to encourage student performance.
 For example, a teacher might offer extra credit or verbal praise to students who complete their assignments on time.
 This helps students understand that their effort leads to positive outcomes.

 Parenting